 “I used to go down, over there, to this low-tide beach.
 I got hung up one day, the water just took me off the rocks, and back.
 Scraped me into coral pretty good, but I climbed, and these guys were shouting and yelling from up the cliff while the water kept pounding.
 And I just knew to let go, to just let go, and the next wave took me right back where I got hold and climbed out.
 The guys couldn’t believe it.
 The Coast Guard said people died there all the time, but I knew.
 Right down there.
 So I come here now to just breathe and feel the ocean.”

-I thought about the times I’d come close to dying, and we talked for a while longer and had communion over hardship, nature, and the everything & the nothing.
+I thought about the times I’d come close to dying, and we talked for a while longer about everything & nothing.
 It was good to be alive on a warm sunny day, feeling the ocean and standing in a place where a deeper and more purposeful order is evident.
 Memento mori.

 “Be careful of grassy spots,” Darren said as I turned to leave.
 “They may look solid, but there are deep holes around here.”